 I’ve personally helped smaller retail organisations install sensors that monitor foot traffic and customer behaviour that, combined with sales data, encouraged them to close one location and focus on growing the others.

 IoT has also provided sophisticated tools to very small businesses.
 American Express’ Square tool for accepting credit cards has revolutionised small arts and crafts vendors that might have had to rely on cash or cheques only before.
 And it wouldn’t be possible without the smartphone or tablet connected to the internet that makes the transaction possible.

 The other major impact IoT will have on small business is the emergence of new revenue streams that might otherwise never have existed.

-Take, for example, Schneider Electric, a multi-national company that literally built a better mousetrap, which includes sensors to alert the company when there is a rodent that needs to be removed.
+Take, for example, Schneider Electric (external link), a multi-national company that literally built a better mousetrap, which includes sensors to alert the company when there is a rodent that needs to be removed.
 It sells the traps, along with a monthly service subscription, to hotels and businesses.

 But Schneider doesn’t want to be in the rodent removal business.
 Therefore, it needs small operators in cities and towns all over the world who are willing to go in and perform the actual physical task.

 The same will be true as smart garbage cans, landscape irrigation, lighting systems, and more become more mainstream.

 Small businesses have the opportunity to solve what is called “the last mile problem,” in transportation circles.
 They can be the bridge between the information sent out by a smart device and the physical world.